Charleyme/MovieFinderApp/README.md

 - This project uses Chakra UI v3.28.1 which matches your environment.
-- If you encounter the `ChakraProvider value` TypeScript error, make sure you don't have other Chakra packages installed in the same project.
+- If you encounter the `ChakraProvider value` TypeScript error, make sure you don't have other Chakra packages installed in the same project. this project is a simple app used for fetching movies form a sepcific backend api.

+??